eemilk/anycache/README.md

-# AnyCache
+# AnyCache Swift package

-A description of this package.
+In Swift generic service to create caches of different type